 The boiler has a heating element which the water passes over and becomes hot.
 Electric boilers are quite often long and slim, and that’s because it enables a larger heating element to be fitted, resulting in the water being heated more quickly.

 If you’re trying to decide which type of boiler is right for you, we’ve identified some big advantages to choosing electric over gas.

 When there are fewer moving parts, then there’s less to go wrong.
 So that means that electric boilers are much more reliable than gas boilers.

 Because an electric boiler doesn’t need a flue pipe, an electric boiler is much easier to place where you want it to be within the home.
 There’s also the advantage that you won’t need a Gas Safe engineer to undertake the boiler installation.

 Electricity achieves an efficiency level that gas and oil boilers can only dream of.
 With electricity, fuel isn’t burned to produce the heat, so that means there are no waste gases and lost energy.
 Expect to see efficiency levels of 99% compared to around 90% for most gas boilers.

 As with gas boilers, there are different types of electric boilers such as electric combi boilers, electric storage combi boilers, and electric system boilers.
-They all work in very similar ways to the gas boiler versions but use a different fuel source.
+They all work in very similar ways to the gas boiler versions but use a different fuel source, and if your looking for something powered by electricity, check out our infrared panel heaters review which are also another option.

 Electric Combi Boilers